v64 9 months ago

 Also the same author has a blog, with a post about this paper: https://njwildberger.com/ - blog also notes he's about to retire, too!
 Wow

-vpribish a day ago
+vpribish 9 months ago

 I thought it was Hyper-Catan at first. this is cool, i guess, too.